bahelms/ember-crm/README.md

 //computed alias; these functions do the same thing; Em is alias for Ember
   prop: ( -> @get("controller.prop") ).property("controller.prop")
   prop: Em.computed.alias "controller.prop"
+Exs:
+  Em.computed.equal "some.prop", "cat" // same as: if @get("some.prop") is "cat"

 ###Routing
 @route "some"